Singapore Armed Forces Band: SAF Central Band

-As musical ambassadors of Singapore and the SAF, the SAF Central Band have been invited to perform in numerous countries, including Brunei, Canada, France, Germany, India, Japan, Malaysia, the People’s Republic of China, the Russian Federation, Scotland, South Korea, Sweden, Switzerland, and the United States of America, with its varied performances well received by audiences and organisers worldwide.
+Recognised as one of the most prolific military bands in the world, the SAF Central Band has performed in numerous countries including Brunei, Canada, France, Germany, India, Japan, Malaysia, People's Republic of China, the Russian Federation, Scotland, South Korea, Sweden, Switzerland, Thailand and the United States of America.

-On the domestic front, the SAF Central Band's ambassadorial efforts include school outreach programmes, where schools have the opportunity to visit the band for a day of joint music-making.
+On the domestic front, the SAF Central Band is an integral part of the annual National Day Parade.
+Through its popular "Chamber Repertory" and "In Harmony" concerts at the Esplanade Concert Hall, the SAF Central Band has collaborated with many notable conductors, composers, and instrumentalists including Alan McMuray, Douglas Bostock, Frank Ticheli, Evelyn Glennie, Jan Van der Roost, Toshio Akiyama, Yasuhide Ito, Eric Whitacre, Hardy Mertens, Philip Sparke, James Barnes, Steven Mead and Tsung Yeh.

-Through musical excellence, the SAF Central Band projects the professionalism of the Singapore Armed Forces and rouses the spirit of the nation in peacetime and war.
-Through its international audience and captivating performances, the SAF Central Band also strives to strengthens defence relations with foreign armed forces.
+In 2022, the SAF Central Band launched the highly successful National Education School Outreach Programme, where the band promotes National Education and Commitment to Defence through music at various secondary and tertiary institutions.

-Since it was created on the basis of the Band of the Republic of Singapore Navy (created 1969 as the Armed Forces Band), the Central Band continues its lineage.
+As musical ambassadors of Singapore and the SAF, the SAF Central Band fosters close relations with the local and international populace.
+The SAF Central Band projects the professionalism of the SAF and rouses the spirit of the nation in peacetime and war.
+Through its international reach and captivating performances, the SAF Central Band generates goodwill, strengthens defence relations with foreign armed forces, and furthers Singapore's defence policy space.